Ahniolator/Sunburn/README.txt

 To install:
 1. Download plugin
+2. Extract SunBurn.jar from the .zip file
-2. Copy the .jar into your server Plugins folder
+3. Copy the .jar into your server Plugins folder
-3. Restart server
+4. Restart server
-4. Get a sunburn
+5. Get a sunburn

 Permissions Node:
 Sunburn.burn